dlt-hub/dlt/docs/website/blog/2023-10-09-dlt-ops-startups.md

 ### **This worked well:**

-- dlt was good at extracting the data I needed, and it indeed worked in real-time.
+- `dlt` was good at extracting the data I needed, and it indeed worked in real-time.
 I needed some support from Alena when running the pipeline for the first time, but that’s because I had never coded before. 😊
-- I was able to see the details that are relevant to my work around budgeting.
+- I was able to see the details that are relevant to my workaround budgeting.

 ### **This did not work well:**

 - Some PDFs don’t get transformed correctly.
 Some details were missing or misspelled.
-That depends on the LLM, which extracts structured data from raw text.
+That depends on the LLM, which extracts structured data from a raw text.
 And also on the invoice structure.
 - And it only worked well with digital PDFs, though not with JPG/scanned versions.
-Luckily 99% of all the invoices are of the former kind.
+Luckily, 99% of all the invoices are of the former kind.
 However, you can even set up this process for the other kinds of documents by making modifications to [unstructured.io](https://unstructured.io/).

 # Where to go next?

 It was definitely a great start, and we will test it further.
 And I already have many other use cases where dlt pipelines could help with ops automation processes.
 E.g.:

-- In creating a list of all contracts based on PDFs in a Google Drive folder (super useful for audits)
+- In creating a list of all contracts based on PDFs in a Google Drive folder (super useful for audits).
-- In moving specific data to CRM (e.g. invoice related information about the customers)
+- In moving specific data to CRM (e.g. invoice related information about the customers).

 This specific example illustrates just one way in which Operations Leads can harness the power of `dlt` to analyze data efficiently without relying on engineers for extensive support.
 By automating data processes and enabling real-time insights, `dlt` empowers small startups to make informed decisions and stay competitive in their respective markets.